Who is Strictly Come Dancing celebrity contestant Alexandra Burke?

 Dance: Samba to Shape of You by Ed Sheeran

-After last week’s triumph Alexandra was expected to pick up the first 10 of the competition.
-It didn’t work out that way, with the judges’ critical of the detail in Burke’s performance.
-Craig said: “You’re an amazing dancer, love watching you, loved the tribal touches but your pigeon-toes ruined it”.
+The judges’ verdict: After last week’s triumph, Alexandra was expected to pick up another 10 or two this week.
+Sadly, it didn’t work out that way.
+The judges were critical of the detail in Burke’s performance, with Craig saying: “You’re an amazing dancer, love watching you, loved the tribal touches but your pigeon-toes ruined it”.
 Shirley agreed: “You have immense power, you’re a fantastic performer, upper is exquisite but work on foot and ankle position.”

 Week 4